BlenderCharacters/5_Humanoid_Animation/README.md

 Be comfortable with the 4 main positions in a walk

 ### 7 Meaningful Markers
+**In this video (objectives)…**

+1. Add markers to our timeline for reference
+2. For a regular animation like walking we will have regularly spaced markers
+3. General scaling timeline, dope sheet and graph editor
+4. Manipulating our meaningful markers

+**After watching (learning outcomes)…**

+Add and rename markers to the timeline
+Understand why this is a good practice prior to animating Comfortable with editing your markers and navigating the timeline, dope sheet and graph editor

 ### Auto Keying Our Animation
 ### Focusing On The Main Action
 ### Copying A Pose